IQTLabs/SkyScan/README.md

 From the ADS-B transmissions, you can get a plane's location and altitude.
 If you know where a plane is and where you are, you can do some math, point a camera at the plane and take a picture.
 If you have a Pan/Tilt camera lying around, you can have it automatically track a plane as it flies by and snap photos.

-After a dataset has been collected, a model can be trained to build a plane detector and classifier using the labeled plane data
+After a dataset has been collected, a model can be trained to build a plane detector and classifier using the labeled plane data.

 <img src="assets/diagram.jpg" alt="System Diagram" title="System Diagram" width="800" />